-Bill Aossey Jr. was born and raised in Cedar Rapids, Iowa.
-In 1934 his Syrian-born father helped found that city’s “Mother Mosque,” the oldest standing Muslim house of worship in the United States.
+Bill Aossey Jr. was born (in September 1941) and raised in Cedar Rapids, Iowa.
+His maternal grandfather came to Iowa in 1888 as the first documented Muslim settler in that state.
+In 1934 his (Bill Aossey Jr.’s) Syrian-born father helped found that city’s “Mother Mosque,” the oldest standing Muslim house of worship in the United States.
 In 1962 the father also helped create the Islamic Center of Cedar Rapids (ICCR), a mosque whose establishment was aided by financial and material contributions from such sources as King Faisal of Saudi Arabia, Khalil al-Rauef (a close friend of the Saudi Royal Family), and the governments of Kuwait and Libya.
 Today ICCR asserts that Muslims in America understandably perceive “that the nation as a whole is prejudiced against them.”

 Bill Aossey Jr. has attended ICCR for many years and served a stint on its board of trustees.
 In November 2011, national security analyst Ryan Mauro reported that the ICCR website: (a) described Jamaat-e-Islami of Pakistan, the Muslim Brotherhood of Sudan, and a Muslim Brotherhood affiliate (Islah) in Kuwait as “moderate groups”; (b) praised “radical groups banned in many Muslim countries”—like Hezbollah, Takfir al-Hijra (an al Qaeda affiliate), and “Jihad” (presumably the Egyptian Islamic Jihad)—for having successfully established a presence in the United States; and (c) had previously linked to the website of Al-Haramain, a Saudi charity that raised funds for al Qaeda.

-After graduating from Cornell College (Iowa) in 1961, Aossey became the first Muslim American to join the Peace Corps, spending two years in Senegal.
-He later took some graduate courses at the University of Iowa, but his studies there were cut short when he chose to participate in a technical teaching program in Saudi Arabia from 1966-70.
+After graduating in 1961 from Cornell College (Iowa), where he majored in sociology and English, Aossey became the first Muslim American to join the Peace Corps, spending two years in Senegal.
+He later took some graduate courses at the University of Iowa, but his studies there were cut short when he chose to participate in a technical teaching program in Saudi Arabia from 1967-70.

 In 1975 Aossey was instrumental in creating the Islamic Services of America, a halal certifying body on whose board he continues to serve.